craigmckeachie/handsonreact.com/docs/01-Overview.md

 ### Amazing User Experience & Deployment Story

+So why are React and other JavaScript libraries and frameworks so popular?
+I think it can be summed up in the following statement.

 > JavaScript libraries and frameworks provide an interactive user experience similar to a destop or native application that is as easy to update as a web application.
->
-> So why are React and other JavaScript libraries and frameworks so popular?
-I think it can be summed up in the following statement.

-JavaScript libraries and frameworks provide an interactive user experience similar to a destop or native application that is as easy to update as a web application.

 In the past, developers have commonly used technologies from Microsoft (Windows Forms, WPF, Silverlight), Oracle (Java Swing), Adobe (Flash, Flex ) and/or mobile solutions such as iOS or Android development to provide rich interactive user experiences.
 These technologies were never easy to deploy or update for a large number of users.
 Which is why the business applications are built as web applications today.